 Claremont is considered an oasis in the area.
 It’s a well-kept community and one that Smith lived in and wanted to be close to.
 But office space on Foothill Street was running $1 to $1.25 per square foot and her real estate friend doubted she would find what she wanted.

 Two weeks later, the friend returned, astounded by the news he was about to deliver.
 He had found the 1,000 square feet of office space on Foothill Street at 50 cents a square foot, and the owner had even agreed to repaint the interior, install new carpet and put air conditioning units in each room.
 He also gave Smith four months free rent.

 “The gentleman had never met me or talked to me,” she says.
 She met him right before moving in and thanked him for the free rent.
 “He just looked at me and said, ‘OK.’
-I don’t think he had an explanation [for why he had agreed to do it].”
+I don’t think he had an explanation .”

 In September 1992, Four-D College enrolled its first class, which consisted of two students.
 The free rent came in handy, because Smith had no revenues for the first three months.
 Two weeks before her rent was due she received her first payment from the county for a student she was training.
 She taught her two students in the morning, developed programs in the afternoon and did community outreach and marketing to attract more students.
 Six months later she had outgrown her space.